 The robotics industry is constantly changing and evolving.
 New robotics technologies and developments in automation are quickly creating exciting career opportunities at every education level – from micro-credentials to PhDs.
 Here is where you can learn more about robotics careers in manufacturing and how these new technologies are benefiting workers

-The process of robotics job searching can feel daunting, whether you’re new to the manufacturing industry or a seasoned professional looking to switch employers.
+The process of robotics job searching can feel daunting, whether you’re new to the manufacturing industry, looking for your first robotics job or a seasoned professional looking to switch employers.
 There are some specific things to keep in mind when looking for a new robotics job opportunity, and RoboticsCareer.org is here to help.
 Both in-person and remote robotics jobs are becoming more common as manufacturers grow their capabilities, and discovering the perfect robotics job opening becomes more and more likely as your own capabilities grow.
 Learn more about RoboticsCareer.org, a free resource provided by ARM Institute, and get started on the path to your ideal robotics job.

 RoboticsCareer.org is a free, national resource, powered by the ARM Institute, designed to connect users to training and robotics job opportunities in manufacturing.